Christian views on marriage: Jesus on marriage, divorce, and remarriage

 Theologian Frank Stagg says that manuscripts disagree as to the presence in the original text of the phrase "except for fornication".
 Stagg writes: "Divorce always represents failure...a deviation from God's will....
 There is grace and redemption where there is contrition and repentance....
 There is no clear authorization in the New Testament for remarriage after divorce."
 Stagg interprets the chief concern of Matthew 5 as being "to condemn the criminal act of the man who divorces an innocent wife....
 Jesus was rebuking the husband who victimizes an innocent wife and thinks that he makes it right with her by giving her a divorce".
 He points out that Jesus refused to be trapped by the Pharisees into choosing between the strict and liberal positions on divorce as held at the time in Judaism.
 When they asked him, "Is it lawful for a man to divorce his wife for any cause?" he answered by reaffirming God's will as stated in Genesis, that in marriage husband and wife are made "one flesh", and what God has united man must not separate.

 There is no evidence that Jesus himself ever married, and considerable evidence that he remained single.
 In contrast to Judaism and many other traditions, he taught that there is a place for voluntary singleness in Christian service.
 He believed marriage could be a distraction from an urgent mission, that he was living in a time of crisis and urgency where the Kingdom of God would be established where there would be no marriage nor giving in marriage:

-In Matthew 22, Jesus is asked about the continuing state of marriage after death and he affirms that at the resurrection "people neither marry nor be given in marriage; they are like the angels in heaven.".